eclipse-kuksa/kuksa.val.services/mock_service/README.md

 ```

 # What's not supported?
 Any form of array support e.g no VSS datapoint that has DataType.*ARRAY.
-If you set something not through mock it won't get pulled to the mock service.
-Instead use another behavior that listens to ACTUATOR_TARGET/VALUE and set it like this.
+If values in Kuksa Databroker are modified outside of behaviors, the changes won't be picked up by the mock service.
+Instead try to model another behavior that listens to ACTUATOR_TARGET/VALUE and set it like this.